zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 }
 ```

-For reference purposes, the text of the full configuration files is included in this document:
+For reference, the text of the full configuration files is included in this document:

 - [Full Configuration for Basic Load Balancing](#full-configuration-basic)
 - [Full Configuration for Enhanced Load Balancing](#full-configuration-enhanced)

 We recommend, however, that you do not copy text directly from this document.
 It does not necessarily use the same mechanisms for positioning text (such as line breaks and white space) as text editors do.
-In text copied into an editor, lines might run together and indenting of child statements in configuration blocks might be missing or inconsistent.
-The absence of formatting does not present a problem for <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus, because (like many compilers) they ignore white space during parsing, relying solely on semicolons and curly braces as delimiters.
-The absence of white space does, however, make it more difficult for humans to interpret the configuration and modify it without making mistakes.
+When text is copied into an editor, lines may run together and the indentation in configuration blocks might be inconsistent or missing.
+While the lack of formatting does not cause issues for <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus, (because like many compilers they ignore white space during parsing, relying solely on semicolons and curly braces as delimiters), it can make the configuration harder for humans to read and modify without encountering errors.

 <span id="reloading"></span>
 ### About Reloading Updated Configuration